roboconf/roboconf.github.io/en/developer-guide/documenting-a-new-version.md

 Copy the section that declares the snapshot pages.
 In the new section, update the IDs as explained above.

+4. Still in the **_config.yml** file, update the relative path of the copied IDs.
+As an example, the **en** entry **user-guide/my-page-id** will become **user-guide-1.0/my-page-id**.

-4. Add a link to the new version in the main user or developer guide.
+5. Add a link to the new version in the main user or developer guide.

-5. Translate the guides for other languages.
+6. Translate the guides for other languages.

 > The best practice is to only document the snapshot version in English.
 > When it is released, as explained above, the guides should be translated